RahilBA/Dog-Breed-Classifier/README.md

 Here I created a 4-layer CNN in Keras that classifies dog breeds, but the accuracy is about 12% which is not that far from random guessing.
 So, I leveraged the latest state of art techiniques like VGG, Inception V3, and ResNet to classify dogs.
 The Exception model outperforms all the other models with the accuracy of 86%.

 ## Files
+bottleneck_features - A folder for pretrained models which can be downloaded from link in notebook extract_bottleneck_features.py - Some functions to process the pretrained models haarcascades - A folder containing the filters we will use in the human face detector images - A folder to place any images on which you would like to test the model requirements - A folder containing the necessary dependencies saved_models - A folder in which to save any models you train dog_app.ipynb - A jupyter notebook in which the code can be found

+## Results
+The state-of-art Covnet models I implemented are VGG19, InceptionV3, ResNet50 and Xception.
+For each one, I downloaded the pretrained weights, and freezed all the pre-trained layers.
+The first fine tuning approach I used was to change the last fully connected layer to the number of dog breeds.
+The Exception and Resnet50 models outperforms all the other models with the accuracy of almost 86%.
+In general, Xception slightly outperforms InceptionV3 and Resnet on ImageNet dataset, also it is more computationally efficient.
+And I used Xception on test data to evaluate it.